walkthru/walkthru/README.md

 Either use this:

-- **WalkThru Docusaurus Preset** for installing in a Docusaurus site.
+- **WalkThru Docusaurus preset** for installing in a Docusaurus site.

 Or both of these: